 - Efficiency

-- A measure of how well a compressor converts input energy into useful work.
-Example: An efficiency of 0.75 implies that 75% of input energy is effectively used.
+- A measure of how well a compressor converts input energy into useful work, entered as a percentage.
+Example: an efficiency of 75 means 75% of the input energy is effectively used.

 Frequently Asked Questions (FAQs) about the Centrifugal Compressor Power